turbonomic/kubeturbo/deploy/general-deploy/README.md

 ### Step Three: Creating Kubeturbo Pod

-> NOTE: Ensure that you have completed Step One.

 Assume you have `kubeconfig` and `config` under `/etc/kubeturbo`.
 Define and run Kubeturbo pod using the following yaml.